 sparks will fly forge…

 What seems like lifetimes ago I was refrigeration and HVAC mechanic.
 Working on commercial industrial gizmos that kept things or people warm or cold, while usually experiencing the polar opposite temperature of whatever it was I was trying to rectify.
-It was a respectable trade that many men and some women make a respectable living by.
+It is a respectable trade that many men and some women make a respectable living at.
 However, as much as I tried to make the piping arrangements visually pleasing, orderly, and followable there was something lacking.
-It just was never quite clicking with my persistent dream to follow a more artistic path.
+It just never quite clicked with my persistent dream to follow a more artistic path.

 One day about half way into a 25 year run at HVACR, I made it my mission to try and change what seemed truly unchangeable.
-Slowly with a long list of coincidences, happy accidents and a $#!+load of sacrifices, particularly by my supportive wife Chris, positive results started to accumulate in the intended direction.
-Although it did indeed take 10 years of this incremental progression to end up at the beginning of a new and completely unrecognizable life and style.
+Slowly with a long list of coincidences, happy accidents and a $#!+load of sacrifices, particularly by my supportive wife Chris, positive results started to accumulate in the intended direction of working with hot metal.
+This did indeed take 10 years of incremental progression to end up at the beginning of a new and completely unrecognizable life and style.
 It is not lost on me to grasp the sheer improbability to do that mid-career, in that career, or any for that matter.
-That cord was cut 13 years ago now.
+That cord was cut 14 years ago now.

-Ironwork Today – Inside & Out, By Dona Z. Meilach
+- Ironwork Today – Inside & Out, By Dona Z. Meilach

-Ironwork Today 4 – Inside & Out, By Catherine Mallette
+- Ironwork Today 4 – Inside & Out, By Catherine Mallette

-Anvil’s Ring – Spring 2006 issue
+- Anvil’s Ring – Spring 2006 issue

-“Steven and Chris Show” on CBC – “Handmade” segment Dec 9, 2008.
+- “Steven and Chris Show” on CBC – “Handmade” segment Dec 9, 2008.